 The germline mutation of the gene CDKN2A is identified to be one of the factors responsible for the families with a nevus.
 The other factors which have been identified include the BRAF, which is a transductor component in communicating the information.
 This BRAF has been described as the causative factor in both acquired as well as the congenital nevus.
 The UV rays are described to have their mechanistic property of causing nevus due to the damage induced to the BRAF gene.

 The mutations which are not present in birth and are obtained due to the external environmental stress are known as somatic mutation.

 Classification of Nevi

 - Based on the presence of nevus in birth or the occurrence later in life, a nevus can be classified into congenital or acquired nevus.

 - Based on the location of the melanocytes in the two layers of the skin (namely the epidermis and dermis), the acquired melanocytic nevus can be classified into junctional (at the epidermis), intradermal (inside the dermis) or compound (both epidermis and dermis).
-The other types include beckers blue, hori, spitz nevus.
-All the above types constitutes the increased melanin variant of the nevus.
+The other types include beckers blue, hori, and spitz nevus.
+All the above types constitute the increased melanin variant of the nevus.

 - When the nevus arises from the appendages of the skin like sebaceous glands and sweat glands, it constitutes the epidermal nevus.
 The subtypes include:

 - The nevus can also arise from the connective tissue and the vascular tissue of the skin.
 The nevus, hence formed, constitutes the connective tissue nevus and the vascular nevus respectively.
 The vascular nevus consists of predominant blood vessels, mainly the capillaries.